Cyrken/html-css/modular-typography/README.md

 }
 ```

-*We might even want to add a series of consistent paddings for closed in boxes so they can conform to our baseline grid.*
+*We might even want to add a series of classes for consistent paddings for closed in boxes so they can conform to our baseline grid.
+[Check out the CSS file for a complete series of these classes.](css/typography.css)*

 ### Adding branding